adrianatmelcop/adrianatmelcop/README.md

 # Welcome to My GitHub!

-I'm [Adriana Melcop](https://github.com/adrianatmelcop), Computer Science student at Federal University of Pernambuco (UFPE - CIn).
+I'm Adriana Melcop, Computer Science student at Federal University of Pernambuco (UFPE - CIn).
 I’m passionate about technology and problem-solving.
 I’m constantly exploring to expand my skills in software development, with a strong interest in web technologies, algorithms, and systems design.

 ---

-### 🌟 My Highlights

-Reach me:
+### 🌟 Reach me:

 [Email Me](mailto:adrianatheilmc@gmail.com) |
 [LinkedIn](https://www.linkedin.com/in/adriana-melcop/)